 The Reading Room of the National Archives is open Monday to Friday from 10.00 until 17.00 to members of the public in possession of a valid reader’s ticket.
 We currently close for lunch from 1pm-2pm when reader’s are required to vacate the Reading Room.

-Documents and microfilms may be ordered by researchers from 9.15-12.15 and 13.30-16.00 daily.
+Documents and microfilms may be ordered by researchers from 10.00-12.15 and 13.30-16.00 daily.
 Archives ordered by a researcher in person which are held in off-site storage are produced in the reading room on the following working day.
 Advance orders by email will only be accepted for material held in off-site storage and for readers ticket holders only.
 For information about accessing material held off-site please see Ordering archives in advance.

 Readers are advised to check the status of the archives they have ordered by phoning in advance of their visit.

 Any other closures will be announced on our website and social media.
 For further details please see Closures during 2023.